unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 # Vectorization <a class="anchor" id="9-bullet"></a>
 ---
 ## Contour tracking
-We can use a contour tracing algorithm from `Scikit-Image` to extract the paths around the object.
+We can use a contour tracing algorithm `Scikit-Image` to extract the paths around the object.
 This controls how accurately the path follows the original bitmap shape.

 ```python